 I had an Elecraft compatible microphone knocking around which I knew worked well, so this was the most logical connection method for me.

-By using the KX3 connections I ended up with a dedicated headphone socket, and a dedicated microphone and PTT socket.
-This also made connecting the Bitx40 to Signalink sound card (for data modes) simple.
+By using the Elecraft KX3 connections I ended up with a dedicated headphone socket, and a dedicated microphone and PTT socket.
+This also made connecting the Bitx40 to a sound card (for data modes) simple as there are many solutions for this radio sound card combination.

 Low cost microphone